Toxicology and Industrial Health

 Toxicology and Industrial Health is a peer-reviewed medical journal that covers research in the fields of occupational health and toxicology.
 The editor-in-chief is Anthony L. Kiorpes.
-The journal was established 1985 and is published by SAGE Publications.
+The journal was established in 1985 and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2015 impact factor is 1.688.
+According to the Journal Citation Reports, its 2015 impact factor was 1.688.